 We are governed by a Board of Directors and are accountable to the Northern Ireland Assembly through financial and annual reporting obligations.

-We have the following key functional areas: Retail and Consumer Protection, Networks, Wholesale, and Corporate Affairs.
+We currently have the following key functional areas: Networks and Energy Futures, Price Controls, Markets and Consumer and Business Protection.